 - 4. Choose the IMR file.
-The IMU data must be concurrent with the master and base station and remote data.
-To verify this, click the Plot Coverage button to display the File Data Coverage plot. - ☐ The IMU data must be converted to the IMR format before being added to the project. - 5.
+The IMU data must be concurrent with the master station, base station and remote data.
+To verify this, click the Plot Coverage button to display the File Data Coverage plot. - The IMU data must be converted to the IMR format before being added to the project. - 5.
 Choose the DMR file.
 If any DMI data is available, select the Enable DMI data option.
 This data must be collected concurrently with the rest of the data in the project.
 Use the Plot Coverage button to find overlapping DMR data. - 6.
-Choose a Processing Profile that best suits the application.
-When in doubt, choose either the Factory Defaults or GrafNav Defaults. - 7.
+Choose a Processing Profile that best suits the application and the IMU being used. - 7.
 Enter the Master Station Coordinates. - 8.
-Enter the Remote Station Antenna Height
+Enter the Remote Station information.